Tayyabs | Legendary Family-Run Punjabi Restaurant

-Sometimes you just need a refined, expertly cooked, eight-course wine-paired meal in a classy but casual, well staffed, well run and well executed establishment.
+Sometimes you’re after a refined, adventurous, eight-course wine-paired meal in a classy but casual, well-staffed, well-run and well-executed establishment.

 The food at Tayyabs is bold, flavoursome, and unreservedly traditional – and therefore allows you to sample dishes like the now-famous fiery grilled lamb chops; slow-cooked beef curries; onion bhaji, spice-rubbed chicken tikka, seekh kebabs and masala channa; vegetarian dahls; and pillow-shaped rotis for mopping up the remaining sauces.

 To buy another bottle of wine – or seven – from around the corner, returning to Tayyabs with the comforting knowledge that there is absolutely no charge for corkage, and order what is likely to be more starters, mains, sides, rice and roti, followed by a number of Punjabi desserts.
 All of which will come in a sporadic and completely irregular fashion due to the vast amount of people around you also celebrating the fact that sometimes, just sometimes, a debaucherous, rambunctious, functionally dysfunctional four hour wine-infused and laughter-heavy dinner is just what one needs.

 NOTE: Tayyabs is open daily from 12-11.30pm.
 You can reserve a table (and if you’re planning on going, definitely should, as it gets busy) either by calling 020 7247 6400, or online HERE.